-Works in cognitive and social psychology, as well as studies in behavioral ethics and behavioral economics, suggest that the internal-consistency assumption is an over-simplification of human decision-making in general, and ethical decision-making in particular.
+Studies in cognitive and social psychology, as well as research in behavioral ethics and behavioral economics, suggest that the internal-consistency assumption is an oversimplification of human decision-making in general, and ethical decision-making in particular.
 This point is closely related to the growing literature on deliberative, semi-deliberative, and non-deliberative choice.
-That is possible for a person to hold an explicit preference for one state of affairs, yet systematically make choices that seem to contradict this preference.
+It is possible for a person to have an explicit preference for one state of affairs, yet systematically make choices that seem to contradict this preference.
 In the context of ethical decision-making, it is possible (and even common) for a person to hold an explicit preference for ethical behavior, but at the same time to have an implicit habit, or a non-deliberative tendency to lie and cheat.
-Similarly, people can hold a preference towards helping others, yet behave egoistically when their choices originate with semi-deliberative cognitive processes.
-This could also happen due to self-deception mechanisms, where they might misinterpret their own actions, viewing them as helping when they are in fact egoistic.
-In this sense, preferences are not monolithic, but fragmented, as people behave in ways that indicate the existence of fractions or inconsistencies in their preferences even within one time period.
-This insight also relates to the literature on situational wrongdoing, pointing out the effects of minor situational alterations on people’s levels of moral commitment.
+Similarly, people can have a preference for helping others, yet behave selfishly when their choices originate with semi-deliberative cognitive processes.
+This could also happen due to self-deception mechanisms, where individuals might misinterpret their own actions, viewing them as helping when they are in fact egoistic.
+Preferences are not monolithic, but fragmented.
+People behave in ways that indicate the existence of fractions or inconsistencies in their preferences, even within a single time period.
+This insight is also related to the literature on situational wrongdoing, which highlights the effects of minor situational changes to people’s levels of moral commitment.

-In other words, the current approach of attempting to change people's preferences to improve ethical behavior is oversimplified and not always effective.
-This is because people's preferences can be fragmented and inconsistent and holding a conscious preference for ethical behavior does not necessarily lead to behaving ethically.
-Therefore, efforts to improve ethical behavior should focus on maintaining moral awareness and changing social norms, institutions, and organizations, rather than solely on attempting to change individuals' preferences.
+In other words, the current approach of attempting to change people’s preferences to improve ethical behavior is oversimplified and not always effective.
+People’s preferences can be fragmented and inconsistent, and holding a conscious preference for ethical behavior does not necessarily lead to behaving ethically.
+Efforts to improve ethical behavior should focus on maintaining moral awareness and changing social norms, institutions, and organizations.
+It is not enough to solely attempt to change individuals’ preferences.
 The law can play a role in improving ethical awareness indirectly by changing social norms and institutions.
-Therefore, improving a person’s expressed beliefs or preferences, or encouraging a “taste for fairness,” will not necessarily result in a positive change in behavior.
-This means that the effort to improve ethical behavior should become more nuanced, as improving behavior can require constant maintenance of moral awareness, rather than a discrete intervention designed to alter expressed attitudes.
-We develop this point to present a critique of the preference-change endeavor and suggest that the law may be ill-equipped to produce an overall improvement in people’s internal drive to behave ethically and legally.
-As an alternative, we suggest that the main role of the law should be to improve ethical awareness indirectly, through changing conventional social norms, institutions, and organizations.
+Therefore, improving a person’s expressed beliefs or preferences, or encouraging a “taste for fairness” will not necessarily result in a positive change in behavior.
+This means that the effort to improve ethical behavior should become more nuanced.
+Improving behavior can require constant maintenance of moral awareness, rather than a discrete intervention designed to alter expressed attitudes.
+We are developing this point to present a critique of the preference-change endeavor.
+We suggest that the law may be ill-equipped to produce an overall improvement in people’s internal drive to behave ethically and legally.
+Instead, we suggest an alternative approach to the role of law.
+Rather than directly improving ethical awareness, the law should indirectly change conventional social norms, institutions, and organizations.

 Please don’t edit from here down